Bowery station: Provisions

 The east end of the station has a high ceiling; this was to allow for a proposed subway line to pass through it.
 This section had an opening in the wall separating both platforms to bracket the new line, but has been covered with plywood.
 At the curve between Bowery and Canal Street, there is a small provision for a line into Spring Street, for which no definite plan was ever provided.
 Due to the depth, there were escalators that were provided in the original construction, one on each platform running to the east mezzanine.
 The escalator on the south platform was either not installed or removed long ago.

 Exits

 Two exits go from the east mezzanine to either eastern corner of Delancey Street and Bowery.
 These are the only open entrances to the station.
 The original exit from the east mezzanine led to the median of Delancey Street just east of Bowery; it has since been demolished and sealed.

 In addition to the open exits, there are two exits from the closed west mezzanine that go to either western corner of Kenmare Street and Bowery from inside buildings.
-The exit to the northwestern corner was completely destroyed, while the exit to the southwestern corner was partly repurposed; part of the southwestern exit remains under MTA property as an emergency exit.
+The exit to the northwestern corner was completely demolished, while the exit to the southwestern corner was partly repurposed; part of the southwestern exit remains under MTA property as an emergency exit.
 It is located immediately to the east of the 10 Kenmare Street storefront, behind a red door.